Government Websites, Real Estate Agents, A Drive around the Block, And More Ways to Find REO Homes in Your Area

 Steph Mickelson is a freelance writer based in Northwest Wisconsin who specializes in real estate, building materials, and design.
 She has a Master's degree in Secondary Education and uses her teaching experience to educate and guide readers.
 When she's not writing, she can be found juggling kids and coffee.

-To figure out the best place to find REO homes, we did a lot of digging and looked at banks, the U.S. Marshals, auction sites, and government-sponsored enterprises, as well as talked with Chris Barnett, a real estate agent in Birmingham, Alabama, who specializes in REO properties, to give you this list of the 10 best ways to find REO properties in any area.
+To find the best place to find REO homes, we did a lot of digging, looked at banks, the U.S. Marshals, auction sites, and government-sponsored enterprises, and talked with Chris Barnett, a real estate agent in Birmingham, Alabama, who specializes in REO properties.
+We have compiled this list of the best ways to find REO homes in any area.

 What is an REO home?

-Real estate owned, or REO, homes are a result of the foreclosure process, which varies from state to state.
-If a homeowner is unable to make their mortgage payments, ultimately the bank can foreclose on the home.
+Real estate-owned, or REO, homes result from the foreclosure process, which varies from state to state.
+If a homeowner is unable to make their mortgage payments, the bank can ultimately foreclose on the home.

 Once the home is foreclosed, it will typically go up for auction.
 This happens in one of two ways: through the local court or sheriff’s office in a judicial foreclosure, or through the mortgage company in a power of sale or non-judicial foreclosure.
 If the home doesn’t sell at this stage, then the bank will take possession of it, and it becomes an REO home.

-The bank will then work with a listing agent to list the home on the MLS.
-These types of homes can be a great way to invest in real estate and can result in a good deal and a higher return on investment (ROI).
+The bank will then work with a listing agent to list the home on the multiple listing service (MLS).
+These types of homes can be a great way to invest in real estate, offering a good deal and a higher return on investment (ROI).

 How do I find REO homes in my area?